 - James Maynard Oxford, Dense clusters of primes in subsets

 - Riccardo Pengo Copenhagen, Mahler’s measure and elliptic curves with complex multiplication

+Elliptic curves with complex multiplication have historically formed a fertile test ground for many conjectures on the arithmetic of elliptic curves.
+In this talk, we will explore one instance of this phenomenon by looking at the conjectures relating special values of L-functions to the Mahler measure of polynomials in multiple variables.
 These conjectures, initiated by the work of Boyd on Lehmer’s problem, can be approached for elliptic curves with complex multiplication using the proof of the conjectures of Bloch and Kato for Hecke characters, due to Deninger and Kings.

 - Alina Ostafe Sydney, On some unlikely intersections for values and orbits of rational functions

 For given rational functions f1,dots,fs defined over a number field K, Bombieri, Masser and Zannier (1999) proved that the algebraic numbers α for which the values f1(α),dots,fs(α) are multiplicatively dependent are of bounded height (unless this is false for an obvious reason).